ywmaa/Advanced-Movement-System-Godot/README.md

 You may use it in any other camera type like RTS, but you will need to tweak it yourself.

+The Project isn't even in pre-alpha so don't expect a lot of stuff to work

+for example : there isn't any animation working yet (Just a standing mesh), the rotation system in (Looking Direction,Aiming,First Person) Mode Not working probably

 Current Features :